Skip to content

 UTA welcomes applicants from non-ranking public or private high schools.
 You must meet the requirements outlined above and will be considered for admission based on individual review.
 UTA will assign a class rank in accordance with SB 1543 for admission purposes to all students from non-ranking high schools.

 UTA also welcomes applicants from nontraditional secondary education backgrounds, including homeschool students and students who earned a GED.
 In accordance with SB 1543, if you present evidence of the completion of a nontraditional secondary education without an official class rank, UTA assign a class rank.
 This assigned class rank will be comparable to the average class rank of other applicants with equivalent SAT or ACT scores.
 UTA requires an official homeschool or GED transcript to show completion of a nontraditional secondary education.

 UTA offers a Summer Bridge program that allows students who fall short of our admission requirements to receive a conditional admission pathway to UTA.
 These students must demonstrate a high potential for academic success.

 You will need to apply using the ApplyTexas online application.

 The freshman application fee is $60.
 You can pay it with a credit card on the ApplyTexas application.
 If you do not pay the application fee through ApplyTexas, you can pay by credit card over the phone at 817-272-MAVS or by check or money order in person or through the mail.

 UTA accepts SAT or ACT application fee waivers for freshman applications only.
 Talk with your guidance counselor about submitting an SAT or ACT fee waiver.

 Submit documents to the Office of Admissions by mail or in person.

-Applications received after the posted deadlines could be subject to processing delays.
-Please note the scholarship and financial aid application deadlines may be earlier.
+Applications received after the posted priority application dates could be subject to processing delays.
+Please note that the scholarship and financial aid application deadlines are earlier.
 For more information about applying for financial aid, visit the Financial Aid website.